ome/ome-model/docs/sphinx/ome-tiff/tools.rst

    -  correct TiffData block usage
    -  frame counts in TIFF files

-Alternatively, you can use the more general online `W3C XML validator <http://www.utilities-online.info/xsdvalidation>`_ to validate your OME-XML blocks.
-For best results, be sure to check the "keep going" option.
+Alternatively you can chose a freely available online validator to validate your OME-XML blocks e.g. one from `www.utilities-online.info <http://www.utilities-online.info/xsdvalidation>`_ .

 Another option is to use a commercial XML application such as Turbo XML to work with and validate your OME-XML documents.